ecourreges-orange/kubepox/README.md

 ## CLI implementation

-As an example, Kubepox can be used with a CLI tool that connects to Kubernetes API  in order to display the policy logic
+As an example, Kubepox can be used with a CLI tool that connects to Kubernetes API  in order to display the policy logic.

+The CLI example doesn't support Egress or CIDR rules yet.

 ```
 Usage: